 18. Give something back

 Don’t expect your readers to only take on board messages about your company, business or sponsors.
 Give them more.
-People know when they are being sold to, and that’s OK if they want to hear about it, but why not include other things too?
+People know when they are being sold to, and that’s okay if they want to hear about it, but why not include other things too?
 Supporting other causes and businesses doesn’t mean people will be less interested in you.
-Support businesses that you respect maybe they will return the favour.
+Support businesses that you respect, and maybe they will return the favour.

 19. Test before sending!